 One of the most amazing things about humans (and all organisms really) is our ability to adapt.
 We are not robots with rigid body parts or hard-coded software.
 Our tissues are malleable and reactive, and our DNA provides our bodies with biological algorithms that can respond to a wide array of circumstances.

 This adaptive capability is the core mechanism of fitness.
-In order to promote adaptation and improve your fitness, you need to create the right physical conditions that will trigger your body’s adaptive processes.
+In order to promote adaptation and improve fitness, we need to create the right physical conditions that will trigger the body’s adaptive processes.

-But you can’t force or “confuse” your body to drive improvement.
+But you can’t force or “confuse” the body to drive improvement.
 You must follow a logical program that progresses along the athletic performance curve to properly optimize the stress-recovery-adaptation cycle.